National Citizen Service provides opportunities for young people in our town and is organised locally by the Crawley Town Community Foundation.

 The Government has committed to offering an NCS place to everyone that wants one through the National Citizen Service Act which completed its passage through Parliament in April 2017, indeed I was pleased to speak in the House of Commons in support of this legislation earlier in the year.
 The Act will also enable more young people, and their parents or carers, to hear about NCS and how it can benefit them.

-It’s always my pleasure to present certificates to graduates in Crawley when they complete the programme and I’ll continue to stand up for opportunities for young people locally.
+It’s my pleasure to present certificates to graduates in Crawley when they complete the programme and I’ll keep standing up for opportunities for young people locally.
+If re-elected as Crawley MP I look forward to continuing my support for NCS delivery in our town.